hedcreb/hedcreb/README.md

 # bored summary
 Hi, I’m hedcreb.
-I'm a self taught Finnish game developer who is learning 3 seperate game engines!
+I'm a self taught Finnish game developer who is learning 2 seperate game engines!
-**Source**, **Unity** (not that much anymore) and **Unreal**.
+**Unity** and **Unreal**.
 I grew up with games like Superhot, Half-Life and Doom.
 And overall im a **HUGE** FPS-fan.
 # specialties
-I have a lot of experience with Probuilder and some with the Hammer editor.
+I have a lot of experience in environmental design.
 I'm more of a writer though, i can write a good story for a game and then i won't deliver on it lol.
 I'm also a Sound Mixer.
 # contacts
 If you want to work with me, here are my contacts, i am down for anything.